-Officers from Kingdom will have the authority to issue a £75 on the spot fine for those caught deliberately dropping litter or not clearing up after their pet, and there will be no reduction in cost for early payment.
+Officers from 3GS will have the authority to issue a £75 on the spot fine for those caught deliberately dropping litter or not clearing up after their pet, and there will be no reduction in cost for early payment.
 The officers do not have a target for issuing fines, but the council anticipates a significant number will be handed out over the 12 month period.

 Cllr Clair Bell, Portfolio Holder for Public Interaction and Borough Presentation said: